Ska-boy/reactpizza/README.md

 # React Pizza
-is a project to learn how to make online store using React & Redux
+This's project to learn how to make online store using React & Redux